With HR and single, Kyle Seager passes Jay Buhner for fourth place on Mariners’ all-time hits list

 He hammered a two-run homer in the first inning off Rangers starter Jordan Lyles to give Seattle an early 2-0 lead while tying Buhner with 1,255 hits in a Mariners uniform.
 It was Seager’s 204th home run of his career.
 He has about 103 more to catch Buhner in that category.

 “That’s fitting right,” he said.
-“I got a few more to catch him in that department.
+“I’ve got a few more to catch him in that department.
 I’m very honored to pass him on the hit list.”

 Seager tallied his 1,256th hit on a bouncer to second base that he was able to beat out.
 It was the 61st infield hit of his career.